 As regards to the first aspect, the Complainant has already extensively proved the renowned of its trademarks.
-For what concern the second circumstance, it must be underlined that it is objectively not possible to understand what kind of use the Respondent could make with a domain name which do exactly correspond to the Complainant's trademarks and that result so similar to the Complainant's domain names currently used by the latter to provide online banking services for enterprises.
+For what concern the second circumstance, it must be underlined that it is objectively not possible to understand what kind of use the Respondent could make with a domain name which do exactly correspond to the Complainant's trademarks and that result so similar to the Complainant's domain names currently used by the latter to provide online financial services.